makise-homura/rumia/README.md

 Then it will poll just compA and compB, and nothing else.
-Specifying `MACHINES="compA compD"`, by the way, won't let compD to be polled; it is implied that if a computer doesn't have its own `ssh_enabled`, then RUMIA has no knowledge of how to gather information from it.
+Specifying `MACHINES="compA compD"`, by the way, won't let compD to be polled; it is implied that if a computer doesn't have its own `temp_enabled`, then RUMIA has no knowledge of how to gather information from it.

 It is useful to run `rumia` on some machine inside a `tmux` or `screen`